GoogleCloudPlatform/magic-modules/README.md

 ---------|-------|--------------
 Puppet   | rspec | bundle exec rspec
 Chef     | rspec | bundle exec rspec

+For Terraform, copy the generated code into the main Terraform repo and run the tests there as per [instructions](https://github.com/terraform-providers/terraform-provider-google#developing-the-provider).

 And refer to the module documentation on how to execute and debug the code or tests further.